 The program director/coordinator will notify the student of the specific conditions for moving to regular graduate status.
 Conditions of admission to regular status can include additional course work beyond the degree requirements; specified scores on standardized admissions tests; or other conditions required by the program director/coordinator.
 A written statement of the conditions and a plan for meeting them will be prepared by the program director/coordinator and filed with the Director of Admissions.
 The program director will provide a copy of the plan to the student.

 If the conditions are met, the program director will notify the Director of Admissions and the student that the student has achieved regular degree-seeking status.
 If not successful, the student will be notified by the Director of Admissions that conditional status has been terminated and the student has been dismissed from the program.
 Students on conditional status may count toward the degree a maximum of 12 hours of graduate course work taken in the degree program.

 Non-Degree Seeking Students

-A student who desires to take graduate courses for personal enrichment, for job advancement, or for transfer to another institution, may do so through either the Non-Degree Status option or through the Guest (for credit) option.
+A student who desires to take graduate-level courses (500+) for personal enrichment, for job advancement, or for transfer to another institution, may do so through either the Non-Degree Status option or through the Guest (for credit) option.

 Students seeking non-degree status must complete a full graduate admission application.
 Non-degree status students are limited to enrolling in a total of twelve graduate hours unless approval is given by the Graduate Studies Board.
 The approval of the appropriate program director is required to enroll in graduate coursework that is part of the curriculum for a graduate program.

-A maximum of twelve graduate hours of CSU Pueblo credit earned as a non-degree seeking student may subsequently be applied toward a master’s degree if approved by the degree-granting program.
-Individual programs may limit the number of hours applicable to the program.
+A maximum of twelve graduate hours (27 graduate hours for students in the School of Education) of CSU Pueblo credit earned as a non-degree seeking student may subsequently be applied toward a master’s degree if approved by the degree-granting program.

 Guest (For Credit) Student Status